MRRL Hall of Fame

 Stephen Thomas Erlewine wrote this about Cub in Billboard magazine shortly after his death.
 “Cub kept working and rocking until the end – he was writing and recording music in the last week of his life.
 He never lost his love for music and he always shared that love anyway he could, whether it was as a musician, journalist, DJ, or friend.
 As he said, he was 'somewhere between a cult figure and rock & roll legend,' and to anyone who knew him, that was the gospel truth.”

-Cub's monument is located in a small cemetery near the Jackson County - Washtenaw County line.
+Cub's monument is located in the Mt.
+Hope Cemetery in Waterloo.
+Michigan, located near the Jackson County - Washtenaw County line.

 **An Ode to Cub Koda of Brownsville Station by William Hanson